-When our spot speed and average speed safety cameras detect speeding, they capture images and information about the speeding vehicle.
+When our safety cameras detect speeding, they capture images and information about the speeding vehicle.

-* Photos may or may not show people inside the vehicle.
-It depends on things like the camera angle, and travel direction.
+* Photos and videos may or may not show people inside the vehicle.

 We only share safety camera data in accordance with the Privacy Act 2020, to process infringements or as otherwise required by law.
 Schedule 4 of the Privacy Act 2020 gives the authority to share certain personal information for the following purposes: